 Corbyn Small and a group of fundraisers inaugurated our Ethiopian program on bikes.

 In January of 2019, Plant With Purpose began its program work in Ethiopia.
-The year consisted of recruiting an all-local team and building the infrastructure leading to empowerment groups and farmer field schools.
-The year was a successful first.
+This successful first year consisted of recruiting an all-local team and building the infrastructure leading to empowerment groups and farmer field schools.

 The opportunity to begin working in a new country is an extremely special one for Plant With Purpose.
 The needs we are trying to address are all over the globe.
 There will always be a desire to be in more places than we have the ability to commit to.
 We also seek to make sure the countries where we currently work are constantly improving and further saturating.
 Expanding to new areas requires steady, sustainable growth.